iShape-Swift/iOverlay/README.md

 <img src="https://github.com/iShape-Swift/iOverlay/blob/main/Readme/balloons.svg" width="500"/>
 </p>

-Poly bool library, which is support main operatioons like union, intersection, difference, xor and self intersection by evenodd rule.
-An algorithm is based on Vatti clipping ideas but original impementation.
+The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd rule.
+This algorithm is based on Vatti clipping ideas but is an original implementation.

 ## Features

-- Suported operations union, intersection, difference, xor and self intersection
+- Supports main operations such as union, intersection, difference, xor, and self-intersection

-- Supports any kind of polygons self intersected, with holes etc
+- Handles any kind of polygons including self-intersected ones and those with holes

-- All code is written to suit "Data Oriented Design".
-No reference type like class, just structs.
+- Adheres to "Data-Oriented Design" with no reference types like classes, just structs

-- Any degenerate case are suported same edge, same points etc
--
+- Supports any degenerate cases including identical edges and points
-- Any count of overlaps are suported and will be resolved with even odd rule
+- Handles any count of overlaps, resolving them with the even-odd rule

-- Use int math for computation
+- Utilizes integer math for computation

----
+## Working Range and Precision
+The iOverlay library operates within the following ranges and precision levels:

+Extended Range: From -1,000,000 to 1,000,000 with a precision of 0.001.
+Recommended Range: From -100,000 to 100,000 with a precision of 0.01 for more accurate results.
+Utilizing the library within the recommended range ensures optimal accuracy in computations and is advised for most use cases.

 ## Basic Usage

-Add import:
+Add the following imports:
 ```swift
 import iFixFloat
 import iShape